-For those of you that might not be familiar with quilts, we’re here to put your fears to rest by going through 5 myths about camping and backpacking with a quilt.
+For those of you that might not be familiar with camping quilts, we’re here to put your fears to rest by addressing these five common myths about camping with a quilt.

-The biggest question (and benefit) of a quilt is the absence of the back insulation found on sleeping bags.
+The biggest question (and benefit) of a camping quilt is the absence of the insulation found on the bottom of sleeping bags.

-When you curl up in your sleeping pad for the night, the fill on the back of your bag gets compressed under your weight.
-This causes your fill to become less thermally efficient.
+When you curl up in your sleeping bag for the night, the fill on the bottom of your bag gets compressed under your weight.
+This causes your fill to become significantly less thermally efficient.
 Both down and synthetic insulation works by trapping warm air in thousands of tiny air pockets.
 More loft makes for more air pockets, which delivers more warmth.
 Compressed insulation results in fewer air pockets, and often, negligible warmth is contributed.

 So, when you’re using a quilt, your insulated sleeping pad will keep your backside comfy, just like when you use a sleeping bag.